 Needless to say, you can easily swap the attractions or even entire days of this itinerary and adjust it to your interests.

 PRO TIP: Check the opening times/days of any attractions you want to visit.
-To avoid disappointment and save time, book your tickets in advance!
+To avoid disappointment and save time, book all your tickets in advance!

 Here is our recommended New York 7-day itinerary: